emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 Because I hate being bored, I maybe bit off more than I could chew when it came to the difficulty of the German I was listening to and reading.
 But in the long run I think that cultivating my love for German was more important than optimizing my input comprehension at the beginning.

-{{< notice note "How to find interesting comprehensible input as a beginner" >}}
+### Where to find comprehensible input — especially as a beginner

-Baby stuff for beginners is very comprehensible.
-But it is also super boring.

-Boring is bad.
-To learn via comprehensible input, some researchers think that the input needs to be _both_ comprehensible _and_ interesting to you.

-Basically, you need to be actively interested and paying attention to the input you consume for it to work — your brain needs to think it's important enough to bother learning the language for it.

-**My solution to beginner boredom is re-watching, re-reading and re-listening to things you already love, but translated into your target language.**

-Since you already know the story, it's much easier to follow what's going on and stay engaged and entertained even if you only really understand 20% of the language.
-I watched _Avatar: The Last Airbender_ in German a truly embarrassing number of times.

-{{</ notice >}}
+I won't lie, it is tricky to find good comprehensible input as a beginner.
+Because you understand so little, sitting through a new German TV show can be absolutely torturous.
+Beginner resources are easier to understand but they're also often rather boring.

+But there are some tricks for making it easier — and getting to more interesting, more motivating input faster.[ **I wrote up 11 tips to help beginners learn with comprehensible input from the start**](https://monoglotanxiety.ck.page/11-tips-for-beginners) based on my experience learning German.
+Just follow the link to get the tips sheet for free.

-If you're looking for German media to use for comprehensible input, I write a little [newsletter with a fresh recommendation every week](https://buttondown.email/monoglotanxiety).
-It's free, and you can read the [archives](https://buttondown.email/monoglotanxiety/archive/) without signing up.
+And if you're looking to discover new, _authentic_ (not for learners!)
+German media to use for comprehensible input, I write a little [newsletter with a fresh recommendation every week](https://buttondown.email/monoglotanxiety).
+It's also free, and you can read the [archives](https://buttondown.email/monoglotanxiety/archive/) without signing up.

 ## I self-studied German to B1 before speaking for the first time